mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 **Admin.** A user with additional privileges over those of a normal user.
 The data model as submitted does not have a flag for this, but needs one.

+**Bet**.
+A monetary value in dollars you are investing, in the hopes of winning some percentage return on your investment.

 **Bettor.** Used interchangeably with user, player.

+**BYE**.
+A week where a given team does not play.

 **House.** This is the sponsor or owner of the game.
 A player bets against the house.
 If a player wins a bet they get the house's money for that bet.
 If a player loses a bet they are losing it